 Monthly VNAV Contribution Confirmation

 Employers produce a monthly snapshot of their contributions and are responsible for reviewing the snapshot and verifying that all the employment changes are complete and accurate.
 Following the snapshot, the employer runs the Contribution Confirmation report, which certifies and records the monthly data.
 Employers may immediately schedule payment after the contributions are confirmed.
 The Contribution Confirmation process must occur by the 10th of the month following month to be certified.
 The System requires the entity to schedule payment immediately after confirming the contributions.
 The payment must be received by the System by the 10th of the month; therefore, when the employer schedules the payment, it should be for at least three days prior to the 10th of the month to ensure it is received by the System.
 If the entity participates in the Retirement System plans/programs, the employer should reconcile the information in the entity’s payroll system to the data in the monthly contribution confirmation in VNAV each month.
 The contribution confirmation snapshot file reflects amounts due for the retirement, group life, retiree health insurance credit, and local disability plans.
-It also distinguishes between those amounts that are due to the System for the Defined Benefit component of the Hybrid plan, as well as those amounts due to MissionSquare for the Defined Contribution component of the Hybrid plan.
+It also includes those amounts that are due to the System for the Defined Benefit component of the Hybrid plan.

+Effective beginning July 1, 2024, employers began administering the Defined Contribution (DC) component of the Hybrid plan separately and independently from the Defined Benefit component.
+Due to this change, defined contribution data will no longer be included in the monthly VNAV snapshot (pre-July 1, 2024, historical data will still be displayed).
+Accordingly, auditors may determine the need to perform separate audit procedures over the employer’s payroll withholding process and reconciliation for the Defined Contribution component.
+Refer to the Hybrid Plan Defined Contribution section and Suggested Audit Procedures below.

 Required Audit Procedure/Alternate Testing – VNAV Confirmation Reconciliation